Hot Chocolate: Success

 Hot Chocolate became a big success in the disco era of the mid-1970s.
 A combination of high production standards, the growing confidence of the main songwriting team of Wilson and Brown, and tight vocal harmonies enabled them to secure further big hits such as "You Sexy Thing" and "Every 1's a Winner", which were also US hits, peaking at No. 3 (1976) and No. 6 (1979), respectively.
 After Wilson's departure for a solo career, that included a 1976 album I Like Your Style, Brown assumed all songwriting duties.
-Wilson was initially replaced by Brian Satterwhite; before Satterwhite departed the band and Olive switched to bass as his primary instrument.
+Wilson was initially replaced by Brian Satterwhite, until Satterwhite departed the band and Olive switched to bass as his primary instrument.

 In 1977, after 15 hits, they finally reached number one with "So You Win Again".
 It was one of the few of their recordings that was not written, at least partly, by Brown The track was a Russ Ballard composition.

 The band became the only group, and one of just three acts, that had a hit in every year of the 1970s in the UK charts (the other two being Elvis Presley and Diana Ross).
 The band eventually had at least one hit, every year, between 1970 and 1984.

-The band continued well into the 1980s, and clocked up another big hit record: "It Started with a Kiss", in 1982, which reached number 5 in the UK.
+The band continued well into the 1980s, and clocked up another big hit record, "It Started with a Kiss", in 1982, which reached number 5 in the UK.
 In all, the group charted 25 UK top 40 hit singles.
 Their single "You Sexy Thing" became the only track that made British top ten status in the 1970s, 1980s and 1990s.

 In 1987, Dutch DJ and producer Ben Liebrand made remixes of the Hot Chocolate hits; "You Sexy Thing" and "Every 1's a Winner".
 Liebrand also made a combination remix of those two hits called "Two in a Bed" for the exclusive Disco Mix Club.